idanarye/vim-merginal/README.md

 Like Fugitive's commands, `:Merginal` is native to the buffer, and will only work in buffers that are parts of Git repositories.

+You can also toggle the buffer with `:MerginalToggle` or close it with `:MerginalClose`.

 THE BRANCH LIST
 ===============